-Preview: Does your child’s learning style really matter?
-Learn what you need to know and strategies you can use in your homeschool.
+Preview: Does your child’s learning style matter?
+Learn what you need to know about learning styles and strategies to use in your homeschool.

 If you were a fly on the wall of our homeschool, you might have seen the following on any given homeschool day: